Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

 \subsection{Trading}

-We assume that a trade occurs at each time $t^*$ such that a pair of institutions $\theta_i$ and $\theta_j$ with a bilateral CCL have prices that satisfy $B^i_{t^*}=A^j_{t^*}$.
+We assume that a trade occurs at each time $t^*$ such that a pair of institutions, $\theta_i$ and $\theta_j$, with $\theta_i \leftrightarrow \theta_j$, have prices that satisfy $B^i_{t^*}=A^j_{t^*}$.
 We call this price the \emph{trade price}.

-Recall that in our empirical analysis in Section \ref{sec:empirics}, we classify trades according to whether they are buyer-initiated or seller-initiated.
-To aid comparisons between the output of our model and our empirical results, we implement the following simple rule to classify trades.
-Let denote the empirical mean of the $N$ institutions' mid-prices at time $t$.
-Consider a trade that occurs between $\theta_i$ and $\theta_j$ at time $t^*$ and with trade price $p=B^i_{t^*}=A^j_{t^*}$.
-If $p>\bar{M}_t$, we label this trade as buyer-initiated, and we call $\theta_i$ the \emph{initiator} and $\theta_j$ the \emph{acceptor}.
+To aid comparisons between the output of our model and our empirical results in Section \ref{sec:empirics}, we use the following rule to classify trades as buyer-initiated or seller-initiated.
+Let $\bar{M}_t$ denote the mean\footnote{For simplicity, we use an unweighted average.
+It is possible to extend our model by instead using a weighted average to reflect possible asymmetries between different institutions.
+For example, one can assign a larger weight to larger institutions.} of the $N$ institutions' mid-prices at time $t$.
+Consider a trade that occurs between $\theta_i$ and $\theta_j$ at time $t^*$ with trade price of $p=B^i_{t^*}=A^j_{t^*}$.
+If $p \geq \bar{M}_t$, we label this trade as buyer-initiated, and we call $\theta_i$ the \emph{initiator} and $\theta_j$ the \emph{acceptor}.
 Otherwise, we label this trade as seller-initiated, and we call $\theta_j$ the initiator and $\theta_i$ the acceptor.

-For each trade, we think of the initiator as having submitted a market order at the trade price, and we think of the acceptor as having owned a limit order at the trade price, which is then matched by this market order.
-The initiator trades at a relatively unfavorable price, and the fewer bilateral CCLs this institution has, the further this price is expected to be from $\bar{M}_t$.
-We thus mimic the relative competitive disadvantage of poorly connected institutions.
+For each trade, we think of the initiator as having submitted a market order at the trade price and we think of the acceptor as having owned a limit order --- which is then matched by this market order --- at the trade price.
+The fewer bilateral CCLs that the initiator has, the more that we expect this price to be from $\bar{M}_t$.
+We thereby encode the relative competitive disadvantage of institutions with poor bilateral CCL connections.